gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 3 !== 2; // true
 ```

-2. ##### The more commonly-used abstract comparison converts the operands to the same type before making the comparison.
+#### 2- The more commonly-used abstract comparison converts the operands to the same type before making the comparison

 - Equality (==)